 - What do I need to bring to my tax appointment? – Find out what documents to bring with you when it’s time to sit down with your tax preparation professional.
 This will enable them to get started right away instead of having to call or email you to track down overlooked paperwork.

-If you don’t want to be that client who walks into your tax appointment disorganized and unprepared, download your FREE Tax Preparation Guide from True Resolve in Denver.
-It’s the jumping off point you need to get a handle on all the chaos.
+If you don’t want to be that client who walks into your tax appointment disorganized and unprepared, download your FREE Tax Preparation Guide from True Resolve.
+It’s the jumping-off point you need to get a handle on all the chaos.
 So, while the children are nestled all snug in their beds, cozy up with a hot cup of cocoa and these helpful tax season checklists.
 You’ll ring in the New Year with much less stress and confusion!